 Yaowarat, or Chinatown (one of the top must eat places in Bangkok) is a good example of how street food grew to serve a specific population.

 Sometimes new arrivals opened their own restaurants or street stalls and disseminated their cooking traditions that way.
 At other times, they became street food customers themselves, when homesickness set in and they yearned for familiar foods.

-A good example is the huge Isan population in Bangkok (Isan is in northeastern Thailand), which accounts for the proliferation of som tam (green papaya salad) and fried chicken on every other street corner.
+A good example is the huge Isan population in Bangkok (Isan is in northeastern Thailand), which accounts for the proliferation of som tam (green papaya salad) and fried chicken with sticky rice on every other street corner.

-All this cultural wealth is part of the street food scene, the same scene authorities are threatening to attenuate.
+All this cultural wealth is part of the street food restaurant scene, the same scene authorities are threatening to attenuate.
 But at what cost?